ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## 401(k)

 Upon hire, you can opt in to our 401(k) plan that has a 4% match, and no vesting period.
-You can also [roll over funds](https://success.guideline.com/hc/en-us/articles/360007550292-Rollover-other-accounts-into-your-Guideline-401-k-) from other eligible accounts.
+You can also [roll over funds](https://success.guideline.com/helpcenter/s/article/rollover-retirement-account-to-Guideline) from other eligible accounts.
 When determining your 401(k) contribution amount, take into account what you’ve contributed during the calendar year so far, so you don’t go over the IRS contribution maximum.

 [Guideline](https://www.guideline.com/) can help you with 401(k) issues as well.

-## Gusto Cashout

-This is a free, no-fee way to access up to $500 between paydays.
-Use [Cashout](https://app.gusto.com/ten-7-interactive-llc/employee/cashout/overview) to cover an unexpected expense or manage large bills.

 ## Technology